fabiograsso/iam-fabiograsso-net/content/posts/blog/quis-custodiet-ipsos-custodes/index.en.md

 Moreover, when a provider controls both services and infrastructure and the security mechanism, an **intrinsic conflict of interest** emerges.
 Their priorities might not be security or universal interoperability, but deep integration with their own ecosystem.
 This can lead to compromises, security shortcuts, and ultimately to a **lack of transparency and impartiality**.

+Often, clients discover limitations of integrated solutions only when it's too late and becomes very expensive to change.

 ---

-## The Advantages of IAM Agnosticism
+## The Advantages of Independent IAM

-An **agnostic IAM** solution, like **Okta**, is designed to be neutral, interoperable, and modular.
+An **independent IAM** solution, like **Okta**, is designed to be neutral, interoperable, and modular.
 Choosing an independent platform offers the following advantages:

-- **Flexibility and Agility**: With an extensive catalog of integrations, an agnostic solution allows companies to adopt a "best-of-breed" strategy, choosing the best tools for each business function and unifying identity management in a single secure platform.
+- **Flexibility and Agility**: With an extensive catalog of integrations, a *vendor-agnostic* solution allows companies to adopt a "best-of-breed" strategy, choosing the best tools for each business function and unifying identity management in a single secure platform.
   For example, it's possible to choose solutions from different providers for: Infrastructure (IaaS), Collaboration (email, files, instant messaging), EDR, Antispam, etc.
-- **Neutrality and Open Standards**: Agnostic solutions are based on open standards (OAuth 2.0, OIDC, SAML, SCIM), avoiding proprietary logic.
+- **Neutrality and Open Standards**: Solutions like Okta are based on open standards (OAuth 2.0, OIDC, SAML, SCIM), avoiding proprietary logic.
 This neutrality favors portability, compliance, and interoperability between different ecosystems.
   This commitment manifests in the **[IPSIE](#ipsie-the-importance-of-open-standards)** initiative, which we discussed earlier.
 - **No dependency on proprietary logic**: This approach completely eliminates any dependency on proprietary logic, ensuring that the system is flexible, interoperable, and future-proof.
 Independence from binding solutions allows organizations to choose technologies best suited to their needs without being limited by a single vendor's decisions.
 This favors innovation and adaptability in a continuously evolving technological landscape.
-- **Resilience and Enhanced Governance**: An agnostic IAM doesn't limit itself to login.
+- **Resilience and Enhanced Governance**: An independent IAM doesn't limit itself to login.
 It offers Identity Governance (IGA) tools to manage identity lifecycle, Privileged Access Management (PAM) to protect sensitive accounts, and Identity Security Posture Management (ISPM) for continuous monitoring.

 Okta engages in a continuous process of security improvement through investments in innovation, controls, and transparency.
 This is realized in the **[Okta Secure Identity Commitment](https://www.okta.com/secure-identity-commitment/)**, a long-term strategic initiative to lead the industry in fighting identity attacks.
 It articulates around four principles: **providing cutting-edge secure products**, **promoting best practices among customers**, **continuously strengthening internal corporate infrastructure**, and **elevating standards across the entire industry** (for example with [IPSIE](#ipsie-the-importance-of-open-standards)).

 ### Tangible ROI and Measurable Benefits

-The advantages of an agnostic IAM approach are not just theoretical.
+The advantages of an *Identity Fabric*-based IAM approach are not just theoretical.
 According to a recent study by **Forrester Consulting**[^1], organizations implementing **[Okta Identity Governance](https://www.okta.com/identity-governance/)** achieve a **211% ROI** over three years.
 Benefits include:

 - **Operational cost reduction**: Automation of provisioning and deprovisioning activities with a 75% reduction in time needed to manage user access
 - **Productivity improvement**: Users recover an average of 30 minutes per day thanks to SSO and reduced access friction